-Sears is going after young millennial women with its new fast-fashion private its U.S. counterpart facing doubts as to whether it can continue operating - Sears Canada is taking cues from other retailers as it looks to modernize.
+Sears is going after young millennial women with its new fast-fashion private label. mid declining sales - and its U.S. counterpart facing doubts as to whether it can continue operating - Sears Canada is taking cues from other retailers as it looks to modernize.
 Here, executive chairman Brandon Stranzl shares three lessons he's following to revitalize the brand.